 A logistic regression model will be used to assess the treatment effect on ASAS40 response at Week 16.
-The model will include fixed effects for treatment and stratification variables of MRI/CRP classification and region.
+The model will include fixed effects for treatment, and prior TNF α inhibitor exposure and region as stratification factors.
 The suitability of including these variables in the model will be assessed using the Hosmer-Lemeshow goodness-of-fit test.